andrecossa5/Cellula/README.md

     * visualization of gene expression programs (`Scorer_app.py`)
     * distinguishing features interpetation (Gene Set Enrichment and Over-Representation analysis, `Dist_features_app.py`)

 `Cellula` has been designed for command-line usage.
-However, individual functions and classes can be imported individually by users seeking for even more flexibility.
+However, individual functions and classes can be imported individually by users that look for even more flexibility.
 A complete documentation (with nice tutorials and so on) will be provided when the project will reach sufficient stability for being packaged and released (we will get there soon :)).

 For now, the following serves as a simple quickstart, including instructions to install (*) and run `Cellula`.
 To get better understanding on individual CLIs, modules, classes and function features, consider CLIs help messages, source code comments and docstrings, and the (temporary) documentation provided in this repo.